last update:

 Map showing the land around The Hague, including the Haagse Bos to the north.

-To the north of the city lies a large forested area known as the Haagse Bos.
+To the north of the city lies the Haagse Bos, a large forested area.
 This area was once a hunting ground for the Counts of Holland.
-It eventually became a popular destination for the residents of The Hague, just like the Haarlemmer Hout.
+It eventually became a popular destination for residents of The Hague, just as the Haarlemmer Woods did.
 This forest, along with the parks and gardens of The Hague, probably reminded Kiechel of a “Hag”.
 Just like Haarlem, The Hague and its surroundings were a favourite motif for artists.

 Drawing of the woodland of the Haagse Bos with a church tower of The Hague in the background.